elliejeanclark/startup/notes.md

 If you want to update your HTML, save changes to the code and then redeploy.
 For deploying to my domain now because I copied the deployFiles.sh content into my [deploy.sh](/deploy.sh) file, the command is `./deploy.sh -k ~/Documents/CS260/inclass.pem -h ellie-jean.com -s <service>`
 # CSS
 ## CSS Introduction
 CSS defines rules for the HTML.
-A rule has a selector which chooes the HTML element to apply the styling to, and then uses a colon to declare a value for a certain property, like a color.
+A rule has a selector which chooses the HTML element to apply the styling to, and then uses a colon to declare a value for a certain property, like a color.
 ### CSS and HTML
 There are a couple different ways that you can incorporate CSS.
 - Use the "style" attribute directly inside the HTML itself.